-We compute depreciation expense by applying composite, straight-line rates of approximately 2.5 percent to 3.5 percent as approved by various regulatory authorities.
+We compute depreciation expense by applying composite, straight-line rates of approximately 2.7 percent to 3.2 percent as approved by various regulatory authorities.

-We recorded capitalized interest of \$ 5.7 million, \$ 4.5 million and \$ 4.2 million for the years ended December 31, 2023, 2022 and 2021, respectively.
-We incurred liabilities for construction work in process that had not been paid at December 31, 2023, 2022 and 2021 of \$ 36.2 million, \$ 28.6 million and \$ 25.6 million, respectively.
+We recorded capitalized interest of \$ 8.2 million, \$ 5.7 million and \$ 4.5 million for the years ended December 31, 2024, 2023 and 2022, respectively.
+We incurred liabilities for construction work in process and asset removal costs that had not been paid at December 31, 2024, 2023 and 2022 of \$ 33.7 million, \$ 36.2 million and \$ 28.6 million, respectively.
 Such amounts are not included in capital expenditures or in the change of working capital items on our consolidated statements of cash flows.